 - These units can be bought directly from the fund without any Demat Account.
-The units of the fund can be bought directly from the fund house.
-The price depends on the price of Gold and also on the price of the company’s stock that the fund invests.
+The units of the fund can be purchased directly from the fund house.
+The price depends on the price of gold and also on the cost of the company’s stock that the fund invests.
 So the Net Asset Value per Unit changes every day.
-If one has to buy a unit then he will have to buy at the previous day’s NAV/Share.
-Once the buying order is placed.
+If one has to buy a unit, they will have to buy at the previous day’s NAV/Share once the buying order is placed.
 The Transfer agent of the fund will complete the legal work of the investor and will pass the buying order to the fund.
-Once the fund will process the order, they will allot units to the investor.
+Once the fund processes the order, they will allot units to the investor.

-- Systematic Investment is also possible where standing instructions are given that each month a certain amount of money will be deducted from the bank and will be transferred to the Fund House.
+- Systematic investment is also possible where standing instructions are given that each month a certain amount of money will be deducted from the bank and transferred to the Fund House.

-- These investments are safe as it is very risky to buy and hold real gold.
-Storage is an important issue for Real gold.
+- These investments are safe, as it is hazardous to buy and hold real gold.
+Storage is an essential issue for Real gold.
 Gold as a commodity is very precious and has a very high theft risk.
-Holding Gold Fund eliminates that risk
+Keeping the Gold Fund eliminates that risk

-- Gold is an important hedge against inflation.
+- Gold is an essential hedge against inflation.
 When prices of commodities start to increase, gold is the best hedger.
-Gold prices increase along with inflation.
-So if an investor wants to keep its purchasing power intact then he should invest in gold.
+Gold prices rise along with inflation.
+So if an investor wants to keep its purchasing power intact, then he should invest in gold.

 - Gold is a very good diversifying agent.
-If you keep a portfolio of gold along with other equities then it will act as a diversifier.
-It means that when the prices of other equities will go down then the price of the fund will increase.
+If you keep a portfolio of gold along with other equities, then it will act as a diversifier.
+It means that when the prices of other equities go down, then the cost of the fund will increase.

 - This fund is very liquid.
-So buying and selling is easier than actually buying and selling of real Gold.
+So buying and selling is more comfortable than actually buying and selling of real gold.

-- Very small investments can be done which is not possible in the case of Real Gold.
-Real Gold will require a minimum investment which is quite high as compared to a minimum investment.
+- Minimal investments can be made, which is not possible in the case of Real Gold.
+Real gold will require a minimum investment, which is relatively high as compared to a minimum investment.

-- Many times the investment is done by the portfolio manager is on foreign companies who are into gold extraction.
+- Many times the investment is made by the portfolio manager is on foreign companies who are into gold extraction.
 So while converting the return earned from the investment in foreign countries, the currency exchange rate may go unfavorable.
-This will deplete the actual return earned.
+This will deplete the actual return made.

-- If there is any issue in the particular company and the price of the company falls where the portfolio manager has invested then the return from the fund will fall.
+- If there is any issue in the particular company and the price of the company falls where the portfolio manager has invested, then the return from the fund will decline.

-Gold Fund is very important as it reflects the true picture of the commodity gold.
-If someone wants to gain exposure in Gold and still doesn’t want to take the risk of losing the commodity then he should blindly invest in this.
+Gold Fund is critical as it reflects the real picture of the commodity gold.
+If someone wants to gain exposure in gold and still doesn’t want to take the risk of losing the commodity, then he should blindly invest in this.
 It is a good diversifier and should be taken as an alternative to buying gold.

 This has been a guide to what is Gold Fund.
-Here we discuss how does gold fund works and how to invest in it along with advantages and disadvantages.
+Here we discuss how a gold fund works and how to invest in it, along with advantages and disadvantages.
 You can learn more about financing from the following articles –